 For more information about dental insurance and how it compares to dental discount plans, check out our guide.
 Note that dental insurance is typically included in health insurance plans for children under the age of 18.

-Vision insurance is, you know, for your eyes.
-It's designed to help people pay the costs of regular eye exams, eyeglasses, and contact lenses.
-Major eye surgeries that are medically necessary, such as cataract surgery, are usually covered by health insurance plans.
+Vision insurance is designed to help people pay the costs of regular eye exams, eyeglasses, and contact lenses.
+Major eye surgeries, such as cataract surgery, are usually covered by health insurance plans.

 Elective vision-corrective surgery may be covered by a vision insurance plan.
 Vision insurance plans usually cost around the same as dental insurance plans.
 Note that vision insurance is typically included in health insurance plans for children under the age of 18.